 As such, an entire new genre of smartphone has emerged: the gaming phone.
 These are phones made specifically for gamers, with gaming front and centre of the experience.
 And they’re usually the best gaming phones for the task.

 But not always.
-Because which is the best phone for gaming really depends on your needs.
+Because which is the best phone for gaming really depends on your personal needs.
 If you like your gaming but also want a phone that’s a good all-rounder, maybe a non-specific gaming phone is for you.
-If you prize gaming above all else, however, and you maybe have a second phone for your other tasks, then you want a gaming phone, pure and simple.
+If you prize gaming above all else and you maybe have a second phone for your other tasks, then you want a gaming phone, pure and simple.

-We’ve included both in this round-up, so you can see which is the best gaming phone for you.
+We’ve covered both in this round-up, so you can see which is the best gaming phone for you.
 Maybe you’re looking for the best budget gaming phone?
 We’ve got some options there, too.

 Dedicated gaming phones also tend to be quite big and heavy, due to all their power and built-in cooling systems.
-And their designs can be a bit… interesting.
+And their designs can be… interesting.
 It’s like most phone companies can’t get past the image of gamers as 12-year-old boys, and have designed their gaming phones purely for them.
 Which is a bit of a shame.

 They all run the Android operating system too, as Apple doesn’t make a phone specifically for gaming.
 Not yet, anyway.